White House Calls Jared Kushner ‘Vanity Fair’ Bombshell Report ‘Entirely False’

-A bombshell report from Vanity Fair was published on Friday claiming that Senior Adivser Jared Kushner may have abandoned a comprehensive national testing plan after finding that cities that largely vote Democratic were being hit the hardest.
+A bombshell report from Vanity Fair was published on Friday claiming that Senior Adviser Jared Kushner may have abandoned a comprehensive national testing plan after finding that cities that largely vote Democratic were being hit the hardest.

 Hours after the piece emerged, White House Press Secretary Kayleigh McEnany issued an official White House statement on Twitter rejecting the entire story.